Fortaleza

 Fortaleza is an important industrial and commercial center of Northeast Brazil.
 According to the Ministry of Tourism, it is the fourth most visited city and tourist destination in the country.
-The BR-116, the most important highway of the country, starts in Fortaleza.
+The BR-116, the most important highway in the country, starts in Fortaleza.
 The municipality is part of the Mercosur common market, and vital trade port which is closest to mainland Europe, being 5608 km from Lisbon, Portugal.

 To the north of the city lies the Atlantic Ocean; to the south are the municipalities of Pacatuba, Eusébio, Maracanaú and Itaitinga; to the east is the municipality of Aquiraz and the Atlantic Ocean; and to the west is the municipality of Caucaia.
 Residents of the city are known as Fortalezenses.
-Fortaleza, along with Recife and Salvador, is a considered one of the primate cities of Northeast Region.
+Fortaleza is one of the three leading cities in the Northeast region together with Recife and Salvador.

 History

 Colonial period

 Colonisation began in 1603 when Portugal was part of the Iberian Union, when the Portuguese Pero Coelho de Souza constructed the Fort of São Tiago and founded the settlement of Nova Lisboa (New Lisbon).
 After a victory over the French in 1612, Martins Soares Moreno expanded the Fort of São Tiago and changed its name to Forte de São Sebastião.

 In 1630 the Dutch invaded the Brazilian Northeast and in 1637 they took the Fort of São Sebastião and ruled over Ceará.
 In battles with the Portuguese and natives in 1644 the fort was destroyed.
 Under captain Matthias Beck the Dutch West Indies Company built a new fortress by the banks of river Pajeú.
-Fort Schoonenborch ("graceful stronghold") officially opened on August 19, 1649.
-After the capitulation of Pernambuco in 1654, the Dutch handed over this fortress to the Portuguese, who renamed it Fortaleza da Nossa Senhora de Assunção ("Fort of Our Lady of the Assumption"), after which the city of Fortaleza takes its name.
+Fort Schoonenborch ("graceful stronghold") officially opened on 19 August 1649.
+After the capitulation of Pernambuco in 1654, the Dutch handed over this fortress to the Portuguese, who renamed it Fortaleza da Nossa Senhora de Assunção ("Fortress of Our Lady of the Assumption"), after which the city of Fortaleza takes its name.

 Fortaleza was officially founded as a village 1726, becoming the capital of Ceará state in 1799.